Questions and answers

 When you have received a booking request from a renter, a button called "send message" appears.
-If you visit Housecar's website on a mobile phone, you will find the "send message" button at the bottom of the screen, and if you visit the website on a computer, the "send message" button will be on the right side.
+If you visit MyCamper's website on a mobile phone, you will find the "send message" button at the bottom of the screen, and if you visit the website on a computer, the "send message" button will be on the right side.

-When you have received a new message, you will see a notification at the top right of the website.
+When you have received a new message, you will see a notification at the top right on the website.
 If you then click on "messages", you will get to the whole conversation.
 You will also receive an email notification when the renter sends you a message.
-If you open the e-mail, there is a link that takes you to the conversation on housecar.se where you can reply to the message.
+If you open the e-mail, there is a link that takes you to the conversation on mycamper.com where you can reply to the message.

 As a vehicle owner, you choose when your motorhome or caravan is available for rent.
 If you go to "my vehicle", you can then click on "availability" and "add date".
 There you can fill in when you do not want your vehicle to be available for rent, which can be when you intend to use it yourself or if you put it in winter storage.